Belarus Is Developing a National Multidimensional Poverty Index

 What is multidimensional poverty?

 Traditionally, poverty has been measured solely through financial indicators, such as income and purchasing power.
-Multidimensional poverty, however, provides a more comprehensive perspective, capturing a wider range of deprivations that individuals may face simultaneously.
-These include limited access to essential services like education, healthcare, clean water, and electricity, as well as other critical aspects of quality of life.
+Multidimensional poverty, however, provides a more comprehensive perspective on wellbeing, capturing a wider range of deprivations that individuals may face simultaneously.
+These range from limited access to essential services like education and healthcare to lack of critical infrastructure, including clean water and electricity.

 Today, 1.1 billion people are multidimensionally poor, accounting for over 13% of the global population.